sayed09/odoo-10-docker/README.md

-# Docker To Setup Odoo 10 With pgAdmin Access
+# Setup Docker for Odoo 10 with pgAdmin Access

 ### Install docker: